mattwarren/mattwarren.github.io/_posts/2016-08-23-Analysing-Optimisations-in-the-Wire-Serialiser.md

 ### Fast creation of empty objects

 The final optimisation trick used is also based on dynamic code creation, but this time it is purely dealing with creating empty objects.
-Again this is something that a serialise does many time, so any optimisations or savings are worth it.
+Again this is something that a serialiser does many time, so any optimisations or savings are worth it.

 Basically the benchmark is comparing code like this: